apache/celix/documents/README.md

 this is the preferred way of handling dynamics services in Celix, because it uses a higher abstraction.

 ## Containers
-Apache Celix containers are executable which start a Celix framework and a preconfigured set of bundles.
+Apache Celix containers are executables which starts a Celix framework, with a set of preconfigured properties and a preconfigured set of bundles.
 Although it is also possible to create and start a Celix framework in code, the benefit of a Celix container is that this can be done with a single `add_celix_container` Celix CMake command.